blargoner/jshue/README.md

 jsHue performs requests asynchronously and provides a callback interface.
 The failure callback is called if the XHR request fails, or if there is an error with the JSON serialization or deserialization.
 All API success and error results are returned in the success callback data.
+(This is because some API calls may return aggregated API success and error results.)

 Once you have a local bridge IP address, you can create a user on the bridge with a username (we omit success and error callbacks below):